 The museum is actually owned by the parfumerie Fragonard, whose boutiques can be found throughout the city, so there is a retail aspect: on the basement floor, you can compose your own perfume from their base essences and have it prepared for you on-the-spot.
 It sounds magical, but in reality the place smells confusing and overpowering.
 In any case, after learning about the orgue à parfum, I preferred to leave the composition to the experts.

-It’s free to enter, there are several free guided tours a day and it’s also open on Mondays, making it one of the most accessible museums in the city.
+It’s free to enter, there are several free guided tours a day and it’s also open on Mondays, unlike many museums in the city.
 Just refrain from bringing your camera (photography is forbidden) and perhaps focus on creating memories through smell rather than sight.

 Short of travelling all the way to Provence’s parfumerie mecca, Grasse, where perfume is literally sprayed from miniature pipes strung across laneways onto wanderers below, this museum should be enough to immerse you in the world of perfume.